twindle-co/twindle/docs/articles/Process-for-new-contributors.md

  you confidence to express yourself and makes it easier for people to learn new things :relaxed: .

 ### Step 10
-for 4th pr

-Now, you can select any of the section like either you can go to twindle-cli or twindl-web or twindle-thread according to your choice.
+Now, you can select any of the section like either you can go to twindle-cli, twindl-web or twindle-thread according to your choice.

 Suggestions are welcome !! :blush: